-Support and Resistance Trading Strategy
+Support and Resistance

-- Even though it is sometimes difficult to establish exact support and resistance levels, being aware of their existence and location can greatly enhance analysis and forecasting abilities.
+Identification of key support and resistance levels is an essential ingredient to successful technical analysis.
+Even though it is sometimes difficult to establish exact support and resistance levels, being aware of their existence and location can greatly enhance analysis and forecasting abilities.

-- A resistance breakout signals that the bulls (demand) have gained the upper hand and a support break signals that the bears (supply) have won the battle.
+If a support or resistance level is broken, it signals that the relationship between supply and demand has changed.
+A resistance breakout signals that the bulls (demand) have gained the upper hand and a support break signals that the bears (supply) have won the battle.